-In March 2015, the Compensation Committee retained Radford (an Aon Consulting Company), to provide independent advice to the Compensation Committee.
-Radford was retained to assist in developing the Corporation's compensation philosophy and identifying a peer group of companies as well as perform an assessment of the competitiveness of the Corporation's executive compensation process.
-Radford does not provide any services to management.
+In March 2018, the Compensation Committee retained Radford (an Aon Consulting Company), to provide independent advice to the Compensation Committee.
+Radford was retained to identify a peer group of companies as well as perform an assessment of the competitiveness of the Corporation's executive compensation process.
+Radford did not provide any services to management.
 The Compensation Committee has sole authority to retain and terminate any compensation consultant to be used to assist it in the evaluation of executive officer compensation.
 The Compensation Committee has sole authority to approve such consultants' fees and retention terms and to obtain advice and assistance from internal or external legal, accounting or other advisors.

 The Committee conducted an independence assessment for Radford in accordance with the Committee's charter and Nasdaq listing standards, considering factors included in the listing standards.
-The Committee determined, based on an analysis of these factors, that the work of Radford as the independent compensation consultant does not create any conflict of interest.
+The Committee determined, based on an analysis of these factors, that the work of Radford as the independent compensation consultant did not create any conflict of interest.